hbach24/Random-Number-Guessing-Game/README.md

 * CSS
 * Node.js + Live Server (used for live updates to the page when making changes to code)

+I created this project to learn and practice DOM manipulation.

 ![demo](https://user-images.githubusercontent.com/57569284/127246853-b18b3eb6-84b4-440d-b238-a84eaf0fa715.gif)

 ![Out of range](https://user-images.githubusercontent.com/57569284/127248522-f105971e-5dc6-4033-a402-f3d50f7bf0bb.gif)